presidentbeef/brat/_posts/2011-01-22-try-ruby-and-rosetta-code.md

 In other news, all Ruby tests have been replaced with tests written in Brat itself.
 I have also been trying to add tests whenever I make changes to Brat.

-Some strange issues have been fixed lately, such as `call_method` not actually returning a value, operator precence of `^`, invocation of function literals works (again?), `hash.==` exists now, and hopefully everything will now compile correctly on Ubuntu.
+Some strange issues have been fixed lately, such as `call_method` not actually returning a value, operator precedence of `^`, invocation of function literals works (again?), `hash.==` exists now, and hopefully everything will now compile correctly on Ubuntu.

 Brat continues on its bratty way.